 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Private art collection of Thomas B. Clarke, 1872-1879

 - Thomas B. Clarke letters from or about Homer Dodge Martin, 1893-1897

-- Image Gallery items from other collections related to Clarke, Thomas B. (Thomas Benedict)
+- Image and Media Gallery items from other collections related to Clarke, Thomas B. (Thomas Benedict)

 Related MaterialsThe Archives also has the Thomas B. Clarke letters from or about Homer Dodge Martin, 1893-1897, which have been digitized and are available online via the Archives of American Art's website.

 Also found in the Archives are Letters to Thomas B. Clarke from artists, 1883-1918 and the handwritten catalog Private art collection of Thomas B. Clarke, 1872-1879, both of which have been microfilmed and are available on reels D5 and 2802.